Gettysburg Battle Map with Unit Commanders

 The Battle of Gettysburg, the most consequential battle of the Civil War, was fought from 1-3 July 1863 outside the town of Gettysburg, in southern Pennsylvania.
 The Army of Northern Virginia led by Robert E. Lee, Longstreet, and Stuart with roughly 75,000 men were making their second attempt in invading the North (Maryland Campaign of 1862).
 The Army of the Potomac was 100,000 strong and was led by Meade, who was recently installed as commander after President Lincoln fired Hooker three days prior to the battle commencing.
 The outcome of the battle was still in doubt on 3 July, considered the “High Water Mark of the Confederacy” as the closest the South ever got to winning the war.
 The Battle of Gettysburg, with an estimated 45,000-51,000 casualties, is the bloodiest battle in American history.

 This map covers all three days of the battle along with the commanders of the units in the field on both sides.
+Please note the original had some discoloration down the middle and we did not alter this in the print version.

 Result: Union Victory